mindsdb/mindsdb/mindsdb/integrations/handlers/newsapi_handler/README.md

 This handler integrates with the [News API](https://newsapi.org/docs) to make aggregate article (data available to use for model training and predictions.

-## Example: Selet artcles from news api
+## Example: Select articles from news api

 Connect to the NewsAPI API